toludaree/dezoomcamp-project/README.md

 - Data Warehouse - [Google BigQuery](https://cloud.google.com/bigquery)
 - Batch Processing - [Google DataProc](https://cloud.google.com/dataproc)
 - Visualisation - [Google Data Studio](https://datastudio.google.com/)
+## About the Project
+- Starting from April 1, Github Archive data is ingested daily into Google Cloud Storage,
+- A PySpark job is run on the data in GCS using Google DataProc,
+- The results are written to 2 pre-defined tables in Google BigQuery,
+- A dashboard is created from the BigQuery tables.
 ## Dashboard
 ![dashboard](./images/developer_activity.png)
 > You can interact with the live dashboard [here](https://datastudio.google.com/reporting/4f8a63db-0d37-4b2b-a037-0b00206ec612)
 ## Reproducibility

 ### Pre-Requisites

 #### Google Cloud Platform Account
 1. Create a [GCP](https://cloud.google.com/) account if you do not have one.
 Note that GCP offers $300 free credits for 90 days
 2. Create a new project from the GCP [dashboard](https://console.cloud.google.com/).
-Notr your project ID
+Note your project ID
 #### Create a Service Account
 1. Go to _IAM & Admin > Service Accounts_
-2. Click `CREATE SERVICE ACCOUNT`.
+2. Click _Create Service Account_.
 More information [here](https://cloud.google.com/docs/authentication/getting-started#creating_a_service_account)
 3. Add the following roles to the service account:
-    - `Viewer`
+    - _Viewer_
-    - `Storage Admin`
+    - _Storage Admin_
-    - `Storage Object Admin`
+    - _Storage Object Admin_
-    - `BigQuery Admin`
+    - _BigQuery Admin_
-    - `DataProc Administrator`
+    - _DataProc Administrator_
 4. Download the private JSON keyfile.
 Rename it to `google_credentials.json` and store it in `${HOME}/.google/credentials/`
 5. You would need to enable this APIs if you have not done already
     - [IAM API](https://console.cloud.google.com/apis/library/iam.googleapis.com)
     - [IAM Service Account Credentials API](https://console.cloud.google.com/apis/library/iamcredentials.googleapis.com)
 #### Pre-Infrastructure Setup
-Terraform is used to setup most of the infrastructure but the Virtual Machine and DataProc Cluster used for this project was created on the Cloud console.
+Terraform is used to setup most of the infrastructure but the Virtual Machine and DataProc Cluster used for this project was created on the cloud console.
 This aspect contain steps to setup this aspect of this project.

-> You can also use your local machine to reproduce this project but it is much better to use a VM so as not to strain your system.
+> You can also use your local machine to reproduce this project but it is much better to use a VM.
 If you still choose to use your local machine, install the necessary packages on your local machine.

 ##### Setting up a Virtual Machine on GCP
 1. On the project dashboard, go to _Compute Engine > VM Instances_